status-im/status-security/threat-modeling/README.md

 ## Why
 There are many blogs and other resources (see [Resources](##Resources) for some of them) that can describe why any company or team should actively threat model, but I will try and focus a bit more on why Status should, which will overlap heavily with those blogs.

+A successful threat modeling will yield answers to (at least) the following questions:
+- Where is value stored in this system (assets)?
+- How is value secured within the system (security controls)?
+- Who are all of the potential actors in the system, both malicious and non-malicious (actors)?

 ## How
 ### A Product
 #### The Diagram
+You want to draw a diagram that gives an architectual overview of the product
 #### The Description

 ### A Protocol